mchbrn/flashcards/README.md

 ## prerequisites

+- Unix-like operating system
-- Have LaTeX installed on your computer.
+- LaTeX

 ## how to use